hcorrada/networks-across-scales/content/homeworks/network_stats/index.md

   - Ensure the diagonal of the matrix is 0
   - Set missing entries to 0

-- Use only genes with entries in both rows and columns (that is, they were used both as queries and arrays).
+- Use only genes with entries in both rows and columns (that is, they were used both as queries and arrays**.
 Use ORF ids to match rows and columns.
 - Make the adjacency matrix symmetric.

 There is R code at the end of this page to perform all of these steps.
 Feel free to use this as you wish as part of your submission.

+**Note:** You can use libraries like `igraph` to answer all questions below _except_ in the case you are taking this course as a "core requirement" course in Computer Science.
+In that case, you _have_ to implement solutions as described below (look for label _Core_).

 ## Exercises